1221303400/TT4L_G01_PF_Assignment/README.md

 5) Press '4' for Zombie settings.
     - The Zombie setting allows the user to encounter 1 to 9 Zombies.
 6) Press '1' to start the game.
+    - NOTE: The default settings are 5x9 Map Board, 3 Zombies, & Alvee the Alien.
 7) Once user press '1', there will be the game map.
 You may press 'H' to view the lists of inputs.
 8) To move the alien press:
     '^' to move up